atomist/sdm-pack-aspect/docs/developer.md

 -  Language usage
 -  SQL statements and database usage

 Fingerprints are persisted and are the basis for querying and visualization.
-Tags and scores are not persisted, bu purely projections to support querying.
+Tags and scores are not persisted, but are purely projections to support querying.
 This distinction is important to consider when choosing between fingerpinting and tagging for something that could be implemented with either.

 ## Aspects